Guinea travel guide

 Areas of Guinea bordering Senegal, Guinea Bissau, Côte d’Ivoire, Liberia and Sierra Leone are often tense with an increased military presence.

 Protests in Middle Guinea in January 2020 led to several public buildings being ransacked and set on fire and increased criminal activity.
-The security situation has improved in Middle Guinea but tensions remain, particularly around large events such as the recent presidential elections.
+The security situation has improved in Middle Guinea but tensions remain, particularly around large events such as the 2020 presidential elections.
 Tensions are likely to continue.
 There have been a number violent demonstrations this year in Kankan and Siguiri protesting against the lack of electricity.
-You should exercise caution and be vigilant.
-Stay clear of demonstrations and monitor local media carefully.

 All valid UK driving licences should be accepted.
 If you have a driving licence that is not of the European Communities model, you may wish to voluntarily update your licence before travel as acceptance cannot be guaranteed.